wp-plugins/wp-construction-mode/readme.txt

 Stable tag: 2.0
 License: GPLv2 or later

-Hide your entire site, or just a specific page behind an appealing Under Construction template while you build it's being built & collect newsletter signups!
+Hide your entire site, or just a specific page behind an appealing Under Construction template while you build it & get newsletter signups!
 == Description ==

 Set entire website or specific page under construction or maintenance.
 Admin can still view the site, perfect for developing new websites or pages. <br>